How do active noise-cancelling headphones work? Are they worth it?

 Active noise cancelling vs passive

 This is a fairly easy one, but it's worth explaining since some manufacturers may boast a "noise-isolating design" or "natural noise-cancelling abilities" in a product.
-And that 'passive noise isolation' isn't the same.
+Such terminology often comes under the 'passive noise isolation' umbrella and isn't the same as active noise cancellation.

 Active noise cancellation is a technology; it's an electrical feature that requires power to work.
-When you're using it, you'll soon notice ANC will drain your wireless headphones' battery at a faster rate.
+When you're using it, you'll soon notice that your wireless headphones' battery is draining at a faster rate.

 Noise isolation, meanwhile, is a physical thing; a term used to describe headphones that block out external sounds – and reduce the amount of sound leaking into your ears – without the need for power.
 This is simply achieved through build quality and design.

-Closed-back designs, leather earpads, a good in-ear seal, sizing up or down in eartips, a heavier clamping force in the headband (meaning the earcups fit tighter over your ears), dampening in the earcups and even the shape or material of the driver housings all contribute to passive noise isolation.
-But remember: it's not the same as active (powered) noise-cancelling headphones.
+Many aspects of headphone design can contribute to passive noise isolation: closed-back headphones type, leather earpads, a good in-ear seal, sizing up or down in eartips, a heavier clamping force in the headband (meaning the earcups fit tighter over your ears), dampening in the earcups, and even the shape or material of the driver housings.
+But remember: it's not the same as active (powered) noise-cancelling headphones and isn't as effective.

 What is adaptive ANC?

-Active noise cancellation doesn't just remain static.
-Increasingly, modern headphones come with various ANC modes, one of the most popular of which is adaptive ANC (it can also be called hybrid ANC).
-As the name suggests, this mode adjusts the ANC depending on your fit and environment.
+As we have alluded to already, active noise cancellation doesn't always remain static.
+Increasingly, modern headphones come with various ANC modes, one of the most popular of which is 'adaptive ANC' (it can also be called 'hybrid ANC').
+As the name suggests, this mode automatically adjusts the noise-cancelling effect depending on your current environment.

 Different brands call this function by different names, and they all work slightly differently.
-The Bose QuietComfort Earbuds II play a short, sweeping tone every time you put them in your ears – when this happens, a mic inside each earbud measures your ear canal's acoustic response.
-The audio and ANC performance is then altered accordingly, and is continuously tweaked in the background as the headphones monitor what’s happening around you.
-When in Aware mode (aka passthrough, the mode that allows in enough background sound to hold a conversation), they also activate ActiveSense, which cuts out loud background sounds so you can still hear what someone's saying.
+The Bose QuietComfort Ultra Earbuds play a short, sweeping tone every time you put them in your ears – when this happens, a mic inside each earbud measures your ear canal's acoustic response.
+The audio and ANC performance are then altered accordingly and then continuously tweaked in the background as the headphones monitor what’s happening around you.
+When in Transparency mode (which, as a reminder, amplifies background sound so that you can, say, hear a train announcement without having to remove the headphones), they also activate ActiveSense technology.
+This lets you hear your surrounding voices and whatnot but still blocks really loud background sounds that could be disruptive.

-The Apple AirPods Pro 2 do this too, but Apple calls it 'Adaptive Transparency' – it's effectively adaptive ANC during Transparency mode (which is what Bose calls Aware mode – confusing, right?).
+The AirPods Pro 2 do something similar but Apple calls it 'Adaptive Transparency' – it's effectively adaptive ANC during Transparency mode (which is what Bose calls Aware mode – confusing, right?).
 Their ANC is also adaptive, constantly listening out for noises to silence – the algorithm adapts the sound signal 200 times every second in order to react quickly (the Beats Fit Pro also have this feature).
-But they don't have different ANC modes, whereas the Bose let you designate different levels of noise cancelling for different scenarios.
+However, they don't have different ANC modes, whereas the aforementioned Bose pair lets you designate different levels of noise cancelling for different scenarios.

 (Image credit: What Hi-Fi?)

-This functionality also features in the Sony WF-1000XM4, but here it's called Adaptive Sound Control.
-Like Bose's, it gives you different presets for different activities – sitting, running, walking and transport – each with their own volume levels and degrees of ANC.
+This functionality also features in the Sony WF-1000XM5, but here it's called Adaptive Sound Control.
+Like Bose's, it gives you different presets for different activities – staying, running, walking and transport – each with their own volume levels and degrees of ANC.
 You can customise these using the excellent Sony Headphones Connect app.

 (Image credit: What Hi-Fi?)

-Bose's Aware mode on the QC Earbuds II is also a real breakthrough (this lets in background noise while still playing music, using ActiveSense to adjust the ANC on the fly so your conversation and music aren't overwhelmed by loud sounds).
-"It's fascinating to hear it in action," we noted in our review.
+Bose's Aware mode is also a real breakthrough.
+"It's fascinating to hear it in action," we noted in our review of the QuietComfort Earbuds II (the model in which the technology debuted).
 "We try it out in the pub and it’s impressive how much control the earbuds can exert on outside noise while still allowing you to get the general essence of the track in your ears.
 It sounds much more natural and balanced than when you try to achieve similar results with lesser ANC earbuds."
+It is equally as impressive in their successors too, the Bose QuietComfort Ultra Earbuds.

 Which are the best ANC headphones?